-Artists and writers have created projects to spark the imagination about the future.
-Join in with a range of free activities including brass-rubbing, badge-making, singing, pruning and picnicking and be inspired by the special setting of The Orchard.
+Artists and writers created projects to spark the imagination about the future.
+A range of free activities were offered including brass-rubbing, badge-making, singing, pruning and picnicking, giving people the chance to engage with and be inspired by the special setting of The Orchard.
 A place to gather, learn and harvest.
 A place that will grow with its people.

-Sign up to the e-newsletter to get news and updates about the projects and events.
-See below for a list of events at a glance and links to further information.
-Events are free and open to all.
+Sign up to the e-newsletter to get news and updates about future projects and events.

 Spring / Summer 2017

-Throughout the programme Whitchurch Library* will host an ‘orchard library,’ bringing together related materials from libraries across the region.
-There will also be a display about the programme, a badge-making machine for Ellen Wilkinson’s project and a supply of paper/wax sticks for rubbings of Kayle Brandon’s sign.
+Throughout the programme Whitchurch Library* hosted an ‘orchard library,’ bringing together related materials from libraries across the region.
+There was also a display about the programme, a badge-making machine for Ellen Wilkinson’s project and a supply of paper/wax sticks for rubbings of Kayle Brandon’s sign.

 *Whitchurch Library, Oatlands Avenue, Bristol, BS14 0SX.
 Telephone: 0117 9031185.
 Opening Times: Monday, Wednesday, Friday, 1pm to 5pm; Tuesday, Saturday, 10am to 2pm; Closed Thursday & Sunday